Abiodun001-world/nodejs-assignment/README.md

 ## Running the Project

-After cloning the repository, initialize the project with:
+After cloning the repository, make sure you have Nodejs installed on your local machine and initialize the project with:

 ```bash
 npm init